oxtopus/shipmate/README.md

 $ shipmate -h
 Usage of shipmate:
-  -name="": Local destination of bare repository -remote="": Remote repository URL
+  -name="": Local destination of bare repository -prefix="": Limit builds to paths with this prefix.
+If not specified, process all.
+  -remote="": Remote repository URL
   -rev="master": Git revision
 ```